 The commitment of the new government in its manifesto to introduce a new entitlement for teachers to continuing professional development is to be welcomed.
 Likewise, is its commitment to the importance of an early career framework for beginning teachers.
 However, the pledge to simply “update the Early Career Framework” and to “maintaining its grounding in evidence” does not go far enough.
 A full review of the underlying principles and the associated evidence base is necessary in order to address the current crisis in the professional education and development of teachers as encapsulated in Teacher Education in Crisis: The State, the Market and the Universities in England by Viv Ellis and colleagues.

-You can read the full text here by following this link: Addressing the crisis in the professional education and development of teachers in England Addressing the crisis in the professional education and development of teachers in England: Brian Hudson and Deborah Outhwaite. – Fabians Education Policy Group UK (edublogs.org)
+You can read the full text here by following this link: Addressing the crisis in the professional education and development of teachers in England: Brian Hudson and Deborah Outhwaite. – Fabians Education Policy Group UK (edublogs.org)

 In July our article entitled ‘A crucial Start’ exploring our ideas for a reshaping of education was published in the Fabian Review.
 This article was based on our submission to the Labour Party policy forum entitled ‘Labour’s preparation for government- Establishing commissions, maximising impact during the first hundred days and beyond’ which can be found on our website.